ContrerasJJ/intro-to-machine-learning-project/README.md

   - Better captured nonlinear relationships and improved recall

 The Random Forest model was selected as the final model due to its superior performance across both F1-score and ROC-AUC metrics.
+The Random Forest model provided the best balance between precision and recall, making it the most effective choice for identifying potential churn customers.

 ## Tools and Techniques Utilized